httpwg/wg-materials/ietf121/minutes.md

 #### [Guidance for HTTP Capsule Protocol Extensibility](https://datatracker.ietf.org/doc/draft-pardue-capsule-ext-guidance/) -- Lucas Pardue

 - Tommy Pauly: As individual.
-Another case in MASQUE, which is using H3 datagrams, we have cases in QUIC aware mode with other capsules and there are error codes of "you mismanged the connection ID index".
+Another case in MASQUE, which is using H3 datagrams, we have cases in QUIC aware mode with other capsules and there are error codes of "you mismanaged the connection ID index".
 The error is vaguely related, but it's not at all an H3 datagram error.
 I would strongly support having a better one.

 - Alessandro: About ignoring capsules, does the behavior change for the capsule itself?
 Wrap up, ignore it.
 For other ones, if you're using CONNECT-UDP and you're getting CONNECT-IP related stuff, that seems like a problem.
 Should each capsule define what to do when that happens.
 - Lucas: I can think about 10 different ways to frame this.